 5) Train all security personnel hired by government or municipal actors, including their managers and supervisors, on how to interact with women in a non-violent and gender-sensitive manner.

-Progress of Implementation of 2019 CEDAW Concluding Observations

-Status is based on the traffic light system: red=little/no progress; yellow=some progress; green=significant progress For 19, 25b, and 47(d) a follow-up report is required in November 2021.
+Progress of Implementation of 2019 CEDAW Concluding Observations red=little/no progress; yellow=some progress; green=significant progress For 19, 25b, and 47(d) a follow-up report is required in November 2021.